Every teacher knows—teaching ain’t easy.

 All you need to start using Sellfy is a valid email address.
-Start with a 14-day free trial to give it a try and see if it fits all your needs before you subscribe to one of the plans.
-There are four Sellfy subscription plans available, including a free one.
+Start with a 14-day free trial to give it a try and see if it fits all your needs before you subscribe to one of three Sellfy subscription plans.

 Step 2: Add your products.